White Sox vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the White Sox have posted a mark of 1-3.
+- In four games as the underdog over the last 10 matchups, the White Sox have a record of 1-3.

-- In their last 10 games with an over/under, the White Sox and their opponents have combined to eclipse the total seven times.
+- In their previous 10 games with a total, the White Sox and their opponents have combined to exceed the over/under on six occasions.

-- The White Sox have covered the spread in all of their previous 10 games (one of those matchups had a spread.
+- The White Sox have covered the runline in the one of their previous 10 games that had a set runline.

 White Sox Betting Records & Stats

-- The White Sox have been underdogs in 86 games this season and have come away with the win 29 times (33.7%) in those contests.
+- The White Sox have been victorious in 29, or 33.3%, of the 87 contests they have been chosen as underdogs in this season.

-- Chicago is 2-2 this season when entering a game as the underdog by +195 or more on the moneyline.
+- Chicago has a record of 2-2 when it's set as an underdog of +195 or more by oddsmakers this season.

-- The White Sox have an implied victory probability of 33.9% according to the moneyline set by sportsbooks for this matchup.
+- Sportsbooks have implied with the moneyline set for this matchup that the White Sox have a 33.9% chance of pulling out a win.

-- Chicago's games have gone over the total in 59 of its 130 chances.
+- Chicago and its opponents have hit the over in 59 of its 131 games with a total this season.

-- The White Sox are 8-6-0 against the spread in their 14 games that had a posted line this season.
+- The White Sox have an against the spread record of 8-6-0 in 14 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!